Influenza (Flu) Vaccine

 To best protect both you and your baby from whooping cough, the CDC recommends that you receive a Tdap vaccine during your 27th through 36th week (in the 3rd trimester) of each pregnancy, preferably during the earlier part of this time period.
-This immunization recommendation for pregnant women is supported by the Centers for Disease Control and Prevention (CDC), the American College of Obstetrics and Gynecologists (ACOG), the American College of Nurse-Midwives (ACNM).
+This immunization recommendation for pregnant women is supported by the American College of Obstetricians and Gynecologists (ACOG) and the American College of Nurse-Midwives.

 By getting vaccinated with the Tdap vaccine during the 3rd trimester of pregnancy, your body makes protective antibodies and passes some of them on to your baby so he or she is born with protection against whooping cough.
 These antibodies will help your baby until she is able to begin her own whooping cough (DTaP) vaccinations beginning at 2 months of age.
 Tdap vaccine also protects you from whooping cough during delivery and makes you less likely to pass this serious disease to your newborn.

 The Tdap vaccine is safe for both you and your baby.

 If you are unable to get the Tdap vaccination while pregnant, get the vaccine immediately after giving birth.
 To help provide your baby with additional protection against whooping cough, ask your friends, family members (children, teens and adults), and caregivers to make sure they are up-to-date on their whooping cough vaccination (DTaP for children; Tdap for preteens, teens and adults), at least two weeks before meeting the new baby.